 Indiana LLC FAQ

 How much does it cost to start an LLC in Indiana?

-The filing fee for Indiana LLCs is $95.
-Using a recommended LLC filing service like ZenBusiness starts at $39 + state fees.
+The cost to form an Indiana LLC is $95.
+Using a recommended LLC filing service like Northwest Registered Agent.

 How long does it take to get an LLC in Indiana?

 The general filing time for Indiana LLCs takes 1 hour when done online and may take 3 – 4 business days.

 Can I start an Indiana LLC for free?